A ductless mini-split installed below the roofline ceiling on the second story of a home

 A mini-split air handler in the corner of a room just below the ceiling with a vent installed

 The two units are connected by refrigerant line sets that convey the refrigerant around the system.
-Electrical cables facilitate communication between the outdoor and head units and provide power.
+Electrical wires facilitate communication between the outdoor and head units and provide power.

 Ductless Mini-Splits Need a Dedicated Circuit